harrycornell/Research-Project/README.md

 | Sabinas to Piedras Negras | 0.81 | 0.90 | 0.10 | 0.89 | 1.00 | 10.42 |
 | Piedras Negras to Nuevo Laredo | 0.65 | 0.99 | 0.20 | 0.73 | 1.00 | 10.01 |

-### 6.4 Graph Tree Results
+### 6.4 Graph Theory Results

-Graph Tea was used to calculate the route with the least risk calculated on based on the routes attributes and survey results.
+Graph Tea is an application that can take a graph and apply different algortims to the graphs.
+Graph Tea was used with Dijkstra's algorithm to calculate the route with the least risk calculated on based on the routes attributes and survey results.
 The cities were loaded into Graph Tea in their respective geographical locations.
 The city's latitude and longitude was used to place the city node for Graph Tea in the program screen space coordinates.
 This allowed for an accurate geospacial representation of the city's location within Graph Tea.

 The routes were defined using the city to city routes with the weights defined from the results each routes attributes and the weighting determined by the Route Decision Questionnaire results.
 The route weight that was calculated for each route represents the amount of risk associated with that route.
 The input into Graph Tea is show below: